 - Input by academic staff into collaborative events

 Support for transition into Higher Education

-We work with widening participation students who have applied to us and offer a week long course to prepare students for university life and learning - HeadStart Week.
+We work with widening participation students who have applied to us and Student Services offer support for those transitioning into higher education study.

 Support for staying in Higher Education

 Widening participation funding is used across our University to encourage specific groups of students to stay in higher education once they have taken the initial step.
 In particular we work closely with the: